 In general Bishop Heber High School has excellent behaviour and relationships.
-However, in the rare instances that behaviour falls below our expectations, the School uses a graduated approach to dealing with poor behaviour (Appendix C).
+However, in the rare instances that behaviour falls below our expectations, the School uses a graduated approach to dealing with poor behaviour (Appendix D).
 This is based upon the concepts of fairness, choice, responsibility and consequences.
-Except where there are specified tariffs, teachers and teaching assistants will follow the usual consequence system below.
-Each event will be recorded on PARs/INSIGHT parent portal.
+Teachers and teaching assistants will follow the usual consequence system below.
+Each event will be recorded on Arbor.

-• Consequence 1 C1 Formal verbal warning --- ------------------ -----------------------

-Consequence 2 C2 Formally moved within the classroom

-• Consequence 3 C3 Sent outside the room for short period of reflection

-• Consequence 4 C4 Sent to another room, usually the Subject Leader's classroom

-• Consequence 5 C5 Internal Exclusion (Isolation) via the Year Leader/SLT On call
+• Consequence 1 C1 Formal verbal warning • Consequence 2 C2 Moved within the classroom • Consequence 3 C3 Moved outside the room • Consequence 4 C4 Sent to another room, usually the Subject Leader's classroom • Consequence 5 C5 Alert to a senior member of staff on call